ota-meshi/eslint-plugin-lodash-template/README.md

 ## Configs

 This plugin provides four predefined configs:

 - `plugin:lodash-template/base` - Settings and rules to enable correct ESLint parsing
 - `plugin:lodash-template/best-practices` - Above, plus rules to improve dev experience
 - `plugin:lodash-template/recommended` - Above, plus rules to improve code readability
 - `plugin:lodash-template/recommended-with-html` - Above, plus rules to improve code readability with HTML tamplate
+- `plugin:lodash-template/recommended-with-script` - `plugin:lodash-template/recommended` config, plus to enable ESLint parsing of JavaScript templates (*This is an experimental feature*)
 - `plugin:lodash-template/all` - All rules of this plugin are included

 ## Rules